simgrid/simgrid/docs/source/intro_install.rst

 ==================

-SimGrid should work out of the box on Linux, Mac OSX, FreeBSD, and Windows (under windows, only the Java interfaces are available at the moment).
+SimGrid should work out of the box on Linux, Mac OSX, FreeBSD, and Windows (under Windows, you need to install the Windows Subsystem Linux to get more than the Java bindings).

 Pre-compiled Packages
 ---------------------